Nashville-Public-Library/talklib/README.md

 - If it exists, DO overwrite the existing directory.

 Depending on how you installed Python, the `site-packages` directory could be somewhere like: `C:\Users\<username>\AppData\Local\Programs\Python\Python###\Lib\site-packages`

+### Install Python Packages
+- open a `cmd` terminal
+- cd to this directory
+- run `pip install -r requirements.txt`

+This will download all the Python packages we're using.
+Yes, doing this will download the packages globally.
+It's probably fine, for now...

 ---